teddyh21/ccxt/wiki/Manual.md

 As the price of the underlying index changes so does the unrealisedPnl and as a consequence the amount of collateral you have left in the position (since you can only close it at market price or worse).
 At some price you will have zero collateral left, this is called the "bust" or "zero" price.
 Beyond this point, if the price goes in the opposite direction far enough, the collateral of the position will drop below the `maintenanceMargin`.
 The maintenanceMargin acts as a safety buffer between your position and negative collateral, a scenario where the exchange incurs losses on your behalf.
 To protect itself the exchange will swiftly liquidate your position if and when this happens.
 Even if the price returns back above the liquidationPrice you will not get your money back since the exchange sold all the `contracts` you bought at market.
 In other words the maintenanceMargin is a hidden fee to borrow money.

 It is recommended to use the `maintenanceMargin` and `initialMargin` instead of the `maintenanceMarginPercentage` and `initialMarginPercentage` since these tend to be more accurate.
-The maintenanceMargin might be calculated from other factors outside of the `maintenanceMarginPercentage` including the funding rate and taker fees, for example on [kucoin](https://futures.kucoin.com/contract/detail).
+The maintenanceMargin might be calculated from other factors outside of the maintenanceMarginPercentage including the funding rate and taker fees, for example on [kucoin](https://futures.kucoin.com/contract/detail).

 An inverse contract will allow you to go long or short on BTC/USD by putting up BTC as collateral.
 Our API for inverse contracts is the same as for linear contracts.
 The amounts in an inverse contracts are quoted as if they were traded USD/BTC, however the price is still quoted terms of BTC/USD.
 The formula for the profit and loss of a inverse contract is `(1/markPrice - 1/price) * contracts`.
 The profit and loss and collateral will now be quoted in BTC, and the number of contracts are quoted in USD.

-### Using fetchPositions
+#### Loading Futures Markets

 All the market types defined in `this.options['fetchMarkets']` are loaded upon calling `exchange.loadMarkets`, including futures and swaps.
 Some exchanges serve linear and inverse markets from different endpoints, and they might also have different endpoints for futures (that expire) and swaps (that are perpetual).
 Thoughout the library we will use the term 'linear' to reference `USD` settled futures, 'inverse' to reference base currency settled futures, 'swap' to reference perpertual swaps, and 'future' to reference a contract that expires to the price of an underlying index.
 You might want to change